-- Candidates should be able to: - (a) Define a.c. rectification. - (b) Draw the circuits for a half-wave rectifier and a full-wave bridge rectifier. - (c) Explain how capacitors can be combined with half-wave and full-wave rectification circuits to smooth their output. - (d) Given an input sinusoidal a.c. signal, sketch the corresponding output voltage-time graphs for half-wave and full-wave rectification, with and without smoothing.
+- (a) Define a.c. rectification. - (b) Draw the circuits for a half-wave rectifier and a full-wave bridge rectifier. - (c) Explain how capacitors can be combined with half-wave and full-wave rectification circuits to smooth their output. - (d) Given an input sinusoidal a.c. signal, sketch the corresponding output voltage-time graphs for half-wave and full-wave rectification, with and without smoothing.